Wirral Fire Protection has just completed a major project with The Knowsley Large Business of the Year.

 Our client Colloids scooped the award at The Knowsley Business Awards in November.
 The firm is a manufacturer of master batch – batches of coloured pellets used to tint plastics.
 As well as their plant on Merseyside they also have a production facility in China.

 Due to its continued growth, the manufacturer has constructed a new warehouse and logistics facility.
-The height of the new warehouse ruled out conventional smoke detectors and the storage facilities ruled out the use of beam detectors.
+The height of the new warehouse ruled out conventional smoke detectors, metal detectors and the storage facilities ruled out the use of beam detectors.
 The masterbatch manufacturer required a dynamic fire safety solution and called upon Wirral Fire for a sound approach.

 Dave Gell, our director, had already overseen the installation of a site-wide networked fire alarm system during 2017.
 And with a track record of providing fire safety to the firm, he set about finding a solution to protect the new warehouse.